Thermodynamics of autonomous optical Bloch equations: Thermodynamics of the autonomous scenario

+As in Section \ref{sec:auto-thermo}, here we consider the resonant regime defined by $\omega_L = \omega_0$, or by the absence of a drive.
+To keep the text light, the expressions in the non-resonant regime are provided in Appendix \ref{app:2Body BQE applied}, as well as all technical calculations.
+In this resonant regime, the time-derivative of the coupling term $\dot{{\cal V}}(t)$ vanishes, yielding the simple expression for the energy conservation:

-Remarkably, the 1D nature of the light field provides full access to its output state, a capacity that we now propose to exploit to measure the $b$-work and $b$-heat flows.
-We first show in Appendix~\ref{app:2Body BQE applied} that the splitting between $b$-work and $b$-heat flows matches the splitting between mean values and fluctuations of the output field.
-Namely, the $b$-work flows is proportional to the change of the photon flow induced by Hamiltonian processes [Eq.~\eqref{eq:n_decor}], and reads
+Moreover, the resonant condition imposes that the $b$-work ($b$-heat) flows received by the atom and the field are opposite.
+From the general considerations above, it should not come as a surprise that the splitting between $b$-work and $b$-heat flows reflects the splitting between mean values and fluctuations captured by Eqs.\eqref{eq:n_decor} and \eqref{eq:n_cor}.
+Indeed we show in Appendix~\ref{app:2Body BQE applied} that the $b$-work flows are proportional to the change of the coherent photon flow $\dot{N}^\otimes$ [Eq.~\eqref{eq:n_decor}]:

-Whether received by the atom or the field, the $b$-work flow can be related to the change of energy stored in the field coherent component.
-This quantity is routinely extracted from -dyne measurements and is accessible experimentally.
-The link between work and the coherent component of the field was postulated and measured in \cite{Cottet17,monsel2020energetic}, demonstrated within a consistent bipartite energetic framework in \cite{Maria} in the case of a zero-temperature field and recently measured in \cite{wenniger2023} in the limiting case where the atom is not driven and only spontaneous emission takes place.
-The BQE framework introduced here provides a general consistency to this body of work, by extending its validity to the general case of arbitrary driving fields and a finite bath temperature.
-Conversely, the $b$-heat flows is proportional to the change of the photon flow induced by correlations [Eq.~\eqref{eq:n_cor}], and reads

-The $b$-heat flows can thus be traced back in the change of the energy stored in the field fluctuations.
-These results shed new light on phase-space deformations of the field resulting from its interaction with the atom, such as squeezing.
-From our energetic framework, these deformations appear as the direct consequence of the fact that field and atom have exchanged energy through correlations -- even if these correlations no longer exist.
-In this view, the $b$-heat has been interpreted as a witness of past correlations in \cite{Maria,wenniger2023}. \\